Archives are the documentary

 possess the following qualities:

-genuine, i.e. it was created at the time and by the person or
+record is genuine, i.e. it was created at the time and by the

 Reliability - the